tahayunusdemir/Web-Programming-Final-Project/README.md

 The frontend development included `AuthContext` for global authentication state management (storing token and user info in `sessionStorage`), the main `App.js` for routing (using `react-router-dom` with protected and public routes), an `authService.js` for API communication (using `axios`), and UI components like `LoginForm.js`, `LoginPage.js`, `RegistrationForm.js`, and `RegistrationPage.js`.
 A basic `HomePage.js` with a logout function was also implemented.

-## Sprint 2: Certificate Registration by Technician - COMPLETED
+## Sprint 2: Certificate Registration by Technician & Solar Panel Installation - COMPLETED

-Sprint 2 focuses on enabling certified technicians to register energy producer certificates for clients.
+Sprint 2 focuses on enabling certified technicians to register energy producer certificates for clients and allowing clients to register their solar panel installations.
+This sprint is now **complete**.

-**Key achievements:**
+**Key achievements for Certificate Registration:**
 1.  **Backend Updates:**
     *   The `User` model (`backend/models/User.js`) was updated to include a 'client' role, allowing for the distinction of client users for whom certificates will be registered.
     *   A new `Certificate` model (`backend/models/Certificate.js`) was created to store certificate information, including `userId` (linking to the client), `userName`, `certificateFile` (currently a path/filename placeholder), and `issuedBy` (linking to the technician).